 This assignment is a research-oriented activity.
 You are required to prepare a detailed report of about 3000 words on the topic allotted to you to be submitted to your teacher for evaluation.

-You are required to select one of the following topic according to the last digit of your roll number.
+You are required to select one of the following topics according to the last digit of your roll number.
 For example, if your registration number is 18-IDM-3427183 then you will select topic # 3(the last digit): -

 List of Topics: